METHODOLOGY

 Drift detector

-If the model's accuracy is drifting more than five percent per quarter, we automatically retrain.
+If the model's accuracy is drifting more than five percent per quarter, we retrain.

 Bona-fide consumer